Olivierko/desk-controller/README.md

 # desk-controller

-This is a project which replaces a LOGICDATA motor controller with an Arduino Uno that uses serial communication with a console application.
+This project replaces a LOGICDATA motor controller with an Arduino that communicates through USB using a console application.

 ## Installation